omaromeir/stat540-2014-project/R markdown/05/05_classification.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6.png)

-From this plot, we can see that LDA method with 300 genes as feature has the lowest error rate.
+We found LDA or SVM with 300 genes as features could give us promising results.
+So we use the two method to train the full training data and test on full test data.
-### Testing the selected model, i.e. LDA with 300 top-hits
+### Testing the selected model

 ```r
 negens <- 300